wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

 ### rate

-You can programmatically set or get the current rating value via javascript using the `rate` method.
+You can programmatically set or get the current rating value via Java Script using the `rate` method.

 To set the rate value: